g1t-out/USPS_ID_Slack/README.md

 # USPS_ID_Slack

-The purpose of this script is to read a specific folder in an email account (via IMAP) and to take the attachments from that email and post them to Slack.
-In my case, I'm using it on the USPS Informed Delivery emails which then attaches images of my incoming mail in a Slack channel.
+The purpose of this script is to read a specific folder in an email account (via IMAP) and to take the attachments from any emails in that folder and post them to Slack.
+In my case, I'm using it on the USPS Informed Delivery emails which then posts images of my physical mail in a Slack channel.
 This can be used for any type of file, but I've only tested it with PNG and PDFs, both of which worked.
 Now I know that I can just setup forwarding rules to send these emails to whoever needs to receive them, but it isn't as cool as posting them to Slack.

 ## Necessary Environment Variables